jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Disciplines, fields
 - Units of measurement

+A single-word term is unproblematic, but things get more complex: there are two kinds of multiword terms.
 A **bound compound term** uses multiple words or a phrase to denote a single concept:

 - The inverted forms of compound terms may be used as entry terms to preserve alphabetic proximity.
 - Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).
 - p.
 39: why join?
 - p.
 40: why split?

-Naturally occurring compound terms are generally preferable to **qualified homographs,** another type of compound term (for example, _religious tolerance_ is generally better than _tolerance (religious))._ If no compound term exists, then ambiguous terms (AKA the head or focus nouns) should receive a modifier AKA difference.
+These naturally occurring compound terms are generally preferable to the second kind of multiword term, **qualified homographs** (for example, _religious tolerance_ is generally better than _tolerance (religious))._ If no compound term exists, then ambiguous terms (AKA the head or focus nouns) should receive a modifier AKA difference.
 Additionally, the scope of a term may be clarified with **scope notes (SN);** and if a scope note mentions another term in the vocabulary, here should be a reciprocal SN or a cross-reference (term2: X SN term1).

 - Try to standardize qualifiers
 - The qualifier must not itself be a homograph